derwolfi/frontend-nanodegree-arcade-game/README.md

 After start the Game you need to come with the player into the Water without a collision with a Enemy.

+## Controls

+You navigat with the Arrow keys:

+Arrow left: Player goes to the left
+Arrow right: Player goes to the right
+Arrow up: Player goes up
+Arrow down: Player goes down

 ## Score

 If you come into the Water your Score increased with 1.